exasol/bucketfs-document-files-virtual-schema/doc/user_guide/user_guide.md

 ## Creating a Connection

-Now you need to define a connection to place where the Files are stored:
+Now you need to define a connection that includes the location of stored files:

  ```
 CREATE CONNECTION BUCKETFS_CONNECTION